“Ooh, let me get it back, let me get it back,

 — Led Zeppelin

-Like a bear breaking out of hibernation, every so often I like to trot out one of my favorite stories.
+Like a bear breaking out of hibernation, every so often I like to trot out one of my favorite stories so my progeny, and you don’t know who you are, can revel in the legend that I print here as fact.

-Watching the Mueller Investigation and fallout from Presidential Election 2016 with the specter of Trumpism temporarily in the stolen White House on one side with Hillary walking the woods in forced retirement on the other, I got a bit misty-eyed today remembering one of my great moments up close and personal with national politics before they went viral.
+Yeah, I get a bit misty-eyed today remembering one of my great moments up close and personal with national politics before they went viral.

-Remembering my old bud, Bill Clinton on the 2016 campaign trail brought back a few memories of my own, which I’m going to share with you now.
-Like the Ancient Mariner, but without the “stoppeth one in three” rigmarole, and all that jazz, I’m going to take a moment out from The Escondido Grapevine’s news feast and take a bite out of the beginning of the end of my Bill Clinton experience.
+Like the Coleridge’s Ancient Mariner, “stoppeth”ing a lot more than one in three, I’m going to take a moment out from The Escondido Grapevine’s news feast and take a bite out of the beginning of the end of my Bill Clinton experience.

 Spoiler alert: It ended badly.